 - Considering acceding to the Lugano Convention.

-In the event that the Recast Regulations no longer apply, the UK would face a change in how these judgments are enforced.
+As the Recast Regulations no longer apply, the UK faces a change in how these judgments are enforced.

 Can the Courts enforce a Judgment which was obtained prior to Brexit in another EU Member state in the UK following Brexit?

-Because of the Recast Regulations, which apply throughout the implementation period, any judgments made prior to 31 January 2020 and any judgments made during the Implementation Period, can be enforced in the UK.
+Because of the Recast Regulations, which apply throughout the implementation period, any judgments made prior to 31 January 2020 and any judgments made during the Implementation Period up until 31 December 2020 can be enforced in the UK.

 Will Brexit change the evidence that we can use in the courts of England and Wales?

-The current regulations around the service of documents and the collection of evidence in EU cases will no longer apply to the UK once the Implementation Period ends.
+The current regulations around the service of documents and the collection of evidence in EU cases no longer apply to the UK.

 From 1 January 2021 the taking of evidence in UK matters will be governed by the Taking of Evidence Abroad Convention.
 If this convention does not apply, for example if one country has not signed up to the Hague Convention or where there is no bilateral treaty, UK common law rules and statutes, and/or the national law of the relevant EU member state will apply.